David-VTUK/rh-exam-study-notes/02-manage-images.md

 ## Understand private registry security

-Several aspects govern private registry security and can be categorised into the following:
+Several aspects govern private registry security and can be categorized into the following:

 ### Registry Authentication and Authorization